Greg Clarke: Business career

 He is currently chairman of a number of private equity-owned businesses, including Eteach UK Ltd.

-From 1994 to 2000, Clarke worked in businesses for Cable & Wireless Communications, eventually serving as CEO up to 2000.
+From 1994 to 2000, Clarke worked in businesses for Cable & Wireless Communications, eventually as CEO up to 2000.
 From 2002 to 2009, he was CEO of Lendlease.
 After Lend Lease, he was briefly CEO of O3b Networks.
-He has also served on the boards of Bupa and MTN.
+He has been on the boards of Bupa and MTN.

 Football administration

 Clarke was chairman and a director (1999–2002) of Leicester City.
 He was chairman of The Football League from March 2010 to June 2016.

 Nominated by the FA board in July 2016, Clarke assumed the role of chairman of the FA on 4 September 2016.
 On 7 February 2019, Clarke was elected as a FIFA Vice President for the UEFA region at the 43rd UEFA Congress in Rome.

 While FA chairman, Clarke had to lead the organisation's response to allegations of historical sexual abuse in football, and of racism and bullying in relation to the Mark Sampson and Eniola Aluko cases.
 In October 2017, Clarke announced a "fundamental" review of the FA after admitting it had "lost the trust of the public" following the Mark Sampson scandal.